JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/4_process_interactions.rst

   Process(env, drive)
   run(env, 100.0)

-What the event constructor :func:`Interrupt(proc::Process, msg::ASCIIString="") <Interrupt>` actually does is scheduling an interrupt event for immediate execution.
-If this event is executed it will remove the victim process’ :func:`proc.resume(ev::Event) <proc.resume>` from the callbacks of the event that it is currently waiting for.
+What the event constructor :func:`Interruption(proc::Process, cause::Any=nothing) <Interrupt>` actually does is scheduling an interrupt event for immediate execution.
+If this event is executed it will remove the victim process’ :func:`proc.resume(ev::AbstractEvent) <proc.resume>` from the callbacks of the event that it is currently waiting for.
 Following that it will throw an :class:`InterruptException` into the process function.

 An interrupt event constructor must be yielded immediately.
 The interrupt event has a higher priority than all other events and only after the scheduling of the interrupt event, the interrupting process can be resumed.

-A message can be attached to the :class:`InterruptException`.
-This message can be recovered using the function :func:`msg(inter::InterruptException) <msg>` and the process causing the interrupt can be found by calling the function :func:`cause(inter::InterruptException) <cause>`.
+The cause of the interrupt can be found by calling the function :func:`cause(inter::InterruptException) <cause>`.

 Since nothing special has been done to the original target event of the process, the interrupted process can yield the same event again after catching the Interrupt – Imagine someone waiting for a shop to open.
 The person may get interrupted by a phone call.
 After finishing the call, he or she checks if the shop already opened and either enters or continues to wait.